tetsuo13/Slideshow/README.md

 ## Requirements

-A Windows XP/Vista/7/8 machine with a minimum of .NET Framework 4.8.
+A Windows 7 machine or later with a minimum of .NET Framework 4.8.

 ## Setup